telerik/kendo-intl/docs/date-formatting/api.md

 #### format.second `String`

-Specifies how the seconds should be formatted.
+Specifies how the seconds will be formatted.

 The supported values are:
 * `"numeric"`